Symmetry conditions for spacetime observability of wave equations on the torus: Introduction

 \subsubsection{Geometric control condition}

-In the pioneering work of Rauch and Taylor \cite{RT}, they first related the observability to a geometric condition on the damped region $\omega$ and the rays of geometric optics in the boundaryless case.
-Later, in another pioneering work of Bardos-Lebeau-Rauch \cite{BLR-gcc}, the well-known \textit{Geometric control condition} is introduced: for an open observed region $\omega$, every generalized ray should meet $\omega$ in a finite time.
+In the pioneering work of Bardos--Lebeau--Rauch \cite{BLR-gcc}, observability for wave equations was related to geometric properties of the observation region through the introduction of the geometric control condition (GCC): for an open set $\omega$, every generalized ray meets $\omega$ in finite time.

-Since then, it has become one of the most natural assumptions for the controlled waves.
-In the existing literature, the observation is most often made on cylindrical domains $G=(0,T)\times \omega$, with $\omega$ being an open subset.
-Under suitable smooth conditions, it is well-known that GCC is sufficient, and depending on the domain, necessary for the observability in the cylindrical domains $(0,T)\times \omega$, see \cite{BLR-gcc,BG-97}.
-When considering stabilization problems, GCC is also a useful condition for the exponential decay of energy.
-We refer to \cite{RT,Haraux}.
-Otherwise, one may have logarithmic type of energy decay results \cite{LR-97, Burq-98}.
-GCC also plays a role in practical issues, such as sensor designs, tomography techniques used for imaging bodies (see \cite{RouLebeauAnalPDE2017} for example), etc. For a comprehensive reference of the numerical study, we refer to \cite{zuazua-review} and its references therein.

-Finally, we give a very brief overview of the boundary control case.
-There are also fruitful results in this direction.
-For related GCC, we refer to \cite{Lebeau-boundary}.
-In particular, for 1D wave equations, one can find many nonlinear results \cite{Li-1,LY-2} and the references therein.
+In the classical setting of cylindrical domains $(0,T)\times\omega$ with $\omega$ open, GCC is known to be necessary and sufficient for observability; see \cite{BLR-gcc,BG-97}.
+Related results also appear in regional observability, stabilization, optimization, inverse problems, memory kernel, and numerical studies; see, for instance, \cite{Lebeau-1996, Burq-98, zuazua-review, BHHR2015, Trelat, Burq-Gerard-2020, Krieger-Xiang-2024, WangZhangZuazua, Dehman-Sylvain-Zuazua}.